Petavius (crater)

 Petavius is a large lunar impact crater located to the southeast of the Mare Fecunditatis, near the southeastern lunar limb.
 Attached to the northwest rim is the smaller crater Wrottesley.
 To the southeast are Palitzsch, Vallis Palitzsch, and Hase.
 Farther to the north is the large crater Vendelinus.
 Petavius appears oblong when viewed from the Earth due to foreshortening.
 Petavius is Imbrian in age.

-The outer wall of Petavius is unusually wide in proportion to the diameter, and displays a double rim along the south and west sides.
-The height of the rim varies by as much as 50% from the lowest point, and a number of ridges radiate outwards from the rim.
-The convex crater floor has been resurfaced by lava flow, and displays a rille system named the Rimae Petavius.
-The large central mountains are a prominent formation with multiple peaks, climbing 1.7 kilometers above the floor.
-A deep fracture runs from the peaks toward the southwest rim of the crater.